bologer/anycomment.io/readme.txt

 **Enhancements**

 * News of plugin in the right sidebar inside console are dispaly per your blog language.
 For now English and Russian supported
+* Likes are now shown to guest users, however they do not have ability to like.
+Once likes, plugin will show alert about required to login, #108

 **Fixes:**